-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominee named below, who is currently a director of the Company.
-The nominee has consented to be named as such in the proxy statement and to continue to serve as director if elected.
-If the nominee becomes unable or declines to serve as a director or if additional persons are nominated at the meeting, the proxy holders intend to vote all proxies received by them in such a manner as will assure the election of the nominee listed below if possible (or, if new nominees have been designated by the Board of Directors, in such a manner as to elect such nominees), and the specific nominees to be voted for will be determined by the proxy holders.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them for the Company's nominees named below, who are currently directors of the Company.
+The nominees have consented to be named as such in the proxy statement and to continue to serve as directors if elected.
+If a nominee becomes unable or declines to serve as a director or if additional persons are nominated at the meeting, the proxy holders intend to vote all proxies received by them in such a manner as will assure the election of the nominees listed below if possible (or, if new nominees have been designated by the Board of Directors, in such a manner as to elect such nominees), and the specific nominees to be voted for will be determined by the proxy holders.

-The nominee for Class II Director is Robert Z Gussin, Ph.D.
-Biographical information for Dr. Gussin can be found below in the section entitled "Directors and Executive Officers."
+The nominees for Class III Director are Remi Barbier, Sanford R. Robertson and Patrick J. Scannon, M.D., Ph.D.
+Biographical information for the nominees can be found below in the section entitled "Directors and Executive Officers."

-The Company is not aware of any reason that the nominee will be unable or will decline to serve as a director.
-The term of office of the individual elected as director will continue until the Company's Annual Meeting of Stockholders held in 2014 or until a successor has been elected and qualified.
+The Company is not aware of any reason that the nominees will be unable or will decline to serve as director.
+The term of office of an individual elected as director will continue until the Company's Annual Meeting of Stockholders held in 2015 or until a successor has been elected and qualified.
 Other than the relationships noted in the section "Employment and Severance Arrangements," there are no arrangements or understandings between any director or executive officer and any other person pursuant to which he is or was to be selected as a director or officer of the Company.